Guinness Sustainable Infrastructure IHT Service

 There is a preference for investing in solar projects that are already agreed and with the grid connection already in place with only the contractual installing and construction needed.
 The installation is normally covered by guarantees about overruns etc. By investing at this stage Mr Gallwey believes higher returns can be generated than buy buying already generating assets.

 There will be quarterly valuations and dealing points so investors will be fully invested within 3 months of making their subscription.

 Share prices since inception in 2015 are shown below.
 As expected by Guinness, the share price remained static whilst installations were made, with steady growth in excess of the target rate after this initial period.
 Please note the share price is based on Guinness's own valuation.

 Source: Guinness, May 2017.
 The chart above shows share price since inception.
 Past performance is not a guide to the future.
 Five year data is not available as the service launched in 2015.

 Although the service intends investing in sustainable energy infrastructure, the plan for the foreseeable future is to invest only in rooftop-mounted solar projects.
 Therefore, this is quite a specific service.
 Additional risks include the fact that Guinness prefers to invest in pre-construction projects; for example, there may be delays in construction that could impact electricity generating capability and thus returns.

-The biggest concern for this service is its current size of under £1 million.
-However, Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns.
-The team is well resourced and experienced and returns, although not guaranteed, should be fairly predictable over the long term.
-Information as at May 2016.
+Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns, although past performance is not a guide to the future.
+The Sustainable Infrastructure IHT Service benefits from the team's considerable experience and resources.
+We believe returns, although not guaranteed, should be predictable over the long term.

 - Min.
 Investment